Vehicle use agreement

 Part One: Certification

-- All drivers must have a valid, permanent state driver’s license and present a copy to be held on file with the business manager one week prior to the scheduled outing for insurance purposes.
-The business manager will review the driver’s Motor Vehicle Record (MVR) and reserves the right to deny any faculty, staff or student permissions to drive campus vehicles if they are inexperienced or have a poor driving record.
-The business manager resubmits a list of drivers to our insurance company annually for an MVR check.
-Drivers are responsible for notifying the vehicle coordinator immediately if they no longer have a valid license.
+- All drivers must have a valid permanent state driver's license and present a copy to be held on file with the vehicle coordinator for insurance purposes one week prior to the scheduled outing.
+The driver authorizes Bluffton University and the vehicle coordinator to obtain and store social security information and license information for the purpose of checking his or her Motor Vehicle Record (MVR) as needed.
+The vehicle coordinator conducts an MVR check on drivers to ensure driver eligibility and submits a list of drivers to Bluffton University's insurance company annually.
+The vehicle coordinator reserves the right to deny any faculty, staff or student permission to drive campus vehicles if they are inexperienced or have a poor driving record.
+Drivers are responsible for notifying the vehicle coordinator immediately if they no longer have a valid license or of driving violations.

 - It is the responsibility of your department or club to schedule, contract and compensate a driver for transporting students using the Bluffton University vehicles.

 - All first time drivers wishing to operate a campus vehicle must schedule a driving orientation with the vehicle coordinator at buildings and ground at least two days prior to the planned outing.
 This can only be done after a valid driver’s license has been submitted to the business manager.